 The course will culminate in a capstone project where attendees will conceptualize and develop a data-driven web service, building the foundations for a career in data science.

-By the end of the course, students would have:
+By the end of the course, attendees would have:

-3. Obtained a solid introduction to the methods of unsupervised/supervised/reinforcement learning and analytics including neural networks, ensemble methods, online optimization, optimization modelling, simulation, and more.
+2. Obtained a solid introduction to the methods of data science including neural networks, ensemble methods, optimization modelling, and more

-(The programming language of instruction will be Python and students will be assumed have fluency in the basic syntax, but we will build on that gradually to the point of fluency.)
+(The programming language of instruction will be Python.
+Attendees will be assumed have knowledge of the basic syntax, but we will build on that gradually to the point of fluency.)

 ○ Linear Regression, Logistic Regression and other General Linear Models

 ○ Decision Trees and Random Forests